-Currently, the operating revenue for the education sector in the Kingdom of Saudi Arabia is above four billion U.S. dollars.
-Saudi Arabia had the largest school student demographic in the region with over six million pupils enrolled in education facilities as of 2017.
+Currently, the operating revenue for the education sector in the Kingdom of Saudi Arabia is above 4.5 billion U.S. dollars.
+Saudi Arabia had the largest school student demographic in the region with over 6.4 million pupils enrolled in education facilities as of 2019.

 One main motivation for expats to send their children to private schools during their stay in the Gulf Cooperation Council is that private schools offer a wide range of foreign curricula.
 This will assist students to either continue their education when relocating, or help them when pursuing higher education overseas where those qualifications are acknowledged.

 This text provides general information.
 Statista assumes no